helioLJ/Asynchronous-task-management-system/README.md

 RabbitMQ is integrated into the system to handle asynchronous communication.
 Task assignment events are processed efficiently, ensuring responsiveness.

-## Concurrency and Parallelism
+## Parallelism

-Task processing is optimized through concurrent mechanisms.
+Task processing is optimized through parallel mechanisms.
 Utilizing Spring's `@Async` to parallelize task processing, enhancing system performance.

 ## Design and Architecture Patterns